orbitlens/blog-stellar-expert/posts/stellar-expert-update-may-2020-revamped-iterface-and-new-apis/index.md

 ### Offer details interface

-DEX offers were the only legder entries that looked neglected.
+DEX offers were the only ledger entries that looked neglected.
 From now on, you can check all offer details, trades, and modifications history.
 The data also includes inactive/removed offers that cannot be obtained from Horizon API or Core database.